thi-ng/umbrella/README.md

 - are versioned independently
 - distributed as ESM modules (ES2020 syntax) with export maps, TypeScript typings & change logs
-- highly modular with largely only single function / class (only closely related functions) per file to help w/ selective imports and tree shaking
+- highly modular with largely only a single function / class (only closely related functions) per file to help w/ selective imports and tree shaking
 - provide re-exports of all their publics for full library imports
 - have either none or only @thi.ng internal runtime dependencies (w/ very few exceptions!)
-- declare public interfaces, enums & types in an `api.ts` and/or
+- declare public interfaces, enums & types in an `api.ts`
-  `constants.ts` file (larger packages only)
-- have auto-generated online documentation at [docs.thi.ng](http://docs.thi.ng)
+- have auto-generated online documentation at [docs.thi.ng](https://docs.thi.ng)
 - licensed under Apache Software License 2.0

 ## Getting started